nastinsk/python-data-structures-and-algorithms/Data-Structures/linked_list/README.md

 for the __str__() it is also big O(N) because I also used a while loop in my solution to iterate over the list

 ## API
-* insert() - takes any value as an argument and adds a new node with that value to the head of the list with an O(1) Time performance.
+* .insert() - takes any value as an argument and adds a new node with that value to the head of the list with an O(1) Time performance.
-* includes() - takes any value as an argument and returns a boolean result depending on whether that value exists as a Node’s value somewhere within the list.
+* .includes() - takes any value as an argument and returns a boolean result depending on whether that value exists as a Node’s value somewhere within the list.
-* __str__ - takes in no arguments and returns a string representing all the values in the Linked List
+* .__str__ - takes in no arguments and returns a string representing all the values in the Linked List

 ## Credits
-Thanks to Ethan Davis for helping me during this code challenge
+Thanks to Ethan Davis for helping me during code challenge 05

+# Linked list insertions

+Addin new insertion methods to the LinkedList class.

+## Author: Anastasia Lebedeva, James Bond

+## Challenge

+## Approach & Efficiency
+for the .append(value) function big O() because for the .insertBefore(value, newVal) function big O() because for the .insertAfter(value, newVal) it is big O() because

+## API
+* .append(value) - adds a new node with the given value to the end of the list
+* .insertBefore(value, newVal) - adds a new node with the given 'newValue' immediately before the first 'value' node
+* .insertAfter(value, newVal) - adds a new node with the given 'newValue' immediately after the first 'value' node.